mdism/CNN-News-PaperProject/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Once the requirements are installed. how you can run the code saying following in the terminal window.
+Once the requirements are installed. how you can run the code saying the following in the terminal window.
 ```
 python project.py
 ```